kristopherjohnson/cxxforth/cxxforth.cpp.md

 The Code
 --------

-We start by including headers from the C++ Standard Library.
+In `cxxforth.cpp`, we start by including headers from the C++ Standard Library.
 We also include `cxxforth.h`, which declares exported functions and includes the `cxxforthconfig.h` file produced by the CMake build.

     #include "cxxforth.h"